4d/4d-for-ios/docs/Custom-icons-IncludeIcons.md

 ---
-id: include-custom-icons
+id: include-icons
-title: Include custom icons in the project
+title: Include icons in the project
-sidebar_label: Include custom icons in the project
+sidebar_label: Include icons in the project
 ---